 Duty to cooperate with your own insurance company

 Usually, it is the other driver’s insurance company that requests a recorded statement.
 There is no need to comply and much better if you do not.
 But it is another story when the request comes from your own insurance company.

 You do have a contractual relationship with your insurance company.
 Refusing to comply with a request for a statement may violate the terms of that contract.
 The carrier may refuse to continue paying PIP benefits under New York no-fault insurance.
-However, you can politely state that you would like to speak with your attorney first or that you wish to have your attorney present.
+However, you can politely state that you would like to speak with your personal injury attorney first or that you wish to have your attorney present.

 What to include in a recorded statement